ElizabethWitengier/m11-hw11-TheGothamCave/README.md

 Changes from Mockup to Final:
 -Home button was moved to be with other nav buttons.
--Hover color was changed to a darker orange.
+-Hover/transition color was changed to a darker orange.
 -Text on home page was reduced to be less "clunky."

-Team challenges:
+Team Challenges:
 -Coding an animated overlay with text.
 -The orginal black background image /batman_site_assets/site-background.png was prompting an error message when deployed to github; therefore, the background was change to black.
+-Creating a responsive grid with the center white container.
+-Working with different styles of coding while still trying to learn the coding.
+-Nichalos created his initial pages (home and rankings) with the provided assests, but did not code the pages to match the style guide.
+He did not respond to the group after his initial commits and did not communicate during group work days.